mikaelho/syncx/README.md

 Main features:
 1. Detect changes to Python data structures, from `dict`s to pydantic models.
-1. Changes autosaved to a file.
 1. Undo/redo changes.
+1. Autosave changes to a file.

 ## Installation